Gargoyles (video game)

-Gargoyles is a platform game developed by Disney Interactive and published by Buena Vista Interactive for the Sega Genesis in 1995.
+Gargoyles is a platform game developed by Disney Interactive and published by Buena Vista Interactive for the Sega Genesis in 1995 exclusively in North America.
 It is an adaptation of the Disney animated series of the same title.

 Gameplay

 The game loosely follows the plot of the show.
 The player controls the protagonist Goliath as he seeks to put an end to the Eye of Odin, a corrupted magical talisman that can transform whoever comes to possess it.
 Demona, the most recent owner of the Eye, ultimately becomes the main antagonist.
 The game contains 5 levels bookended by short cinematics that explain the story thus far, each level concluding with a boss encounter.

 Throughout the game, Goliath would contend with the Vikings who ransacked Castle Wyvern in the past, as well as new, robotic foes who attack him in the present era across various venues, such as Manhattan rooftops and a subway.
 His arsenal of attacks to defend himself includes various strikes with his fists, grapples, throws, and leaping maneuvers.
 He can also pump his wings once to increase his jumping distance and climb along walls and ceilings with his claws.
 Gargoyles boasts a hand-drawn appearance to Goliath, Demona, and the Viking enemies (not unlike Virgin's Aladdin also for the Genesis), but also a CGI-modeled look for the robot enemies.